brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

 ## Getting Started

-Let's create a new directory for our project and begin setting up
+Let's create a new directory for our project and begin setting up.

 ```bash
 $ mkdir s2s-api
 $ cd s2s-api
 ```

-Inside our new project, let's initialize our project with **npm** to create a *package.json* file with all the default options (-y)
+Inside our new project, let's initialize our project with **npm** to create a *package.json* file with all the default options (-y).

 ```bash
 s2s-api$ npm init -y
 ```

-This should create an empty *package.json* file like
+This should create an empty *package.json* file like:

 ```json
 {